RbiSearchHeader

 The monetary policy framework aims at (a) setting the policy (repo) rate based on an assessment of the current and evolving macroeconomic situation and, (b) modulation of liquidity conditions on a day-to-day basis through appropriate actions to anchor money market rates.
 The operating framework responds to the evolving monetary and financial market conditions, consistent with the monetary policy stance.
 The Reserve Bank also holds pre-policy consultations with economists, bankers, industry groups and other stakeholders to ascertain their views on aggregate / sector-specific assessments and their policy expectations.

-The resolution of the MPC is released on the Bank’s website and other communication channels, followed by a press conference that is broadcast live on various public media platforms.
+The RBI Governor announces the monetary policy committee’s decision directly through visual mediums, that is also broadcast on RBI’s social media platforms.
+Simultaneously, the resolution of the MPC is released on the Bank’s website and other communication channels, followed by a press conference that is broadcast live on various public media platforms.
 In the spirit of transparency, the data used in monetary policy formulation are put in public domain after the release of the MPC resolution.

 The Reserve Bank’s communication on financial stability has the following broad dimensions:

-• Making communication an integral part of financial stability framework to highlight the underlying messages, beyond data and measures, to the broader audience and developing communication capacity by keeping all stakeholders apprised of the developments in the financial sector.
+3. Making communication an integral part of financial stability framework to highlight the underlying messages, beyond data and measures, to the broader audience and developing communication capacity by keeping all stakeholders apprised of the developments in the financial sector.
+Communication from media, social media and other sources is also studied for feedback and early warning signals related to the financial sector.

 The Reserve Bank releases information on the macroeconomic conditions as well as developments in the regulatory and other domains mentioned in para 4 above through traditional and non-traditional channels (e.g., press releases, notifications, publications – regular and occasional and multi-media public awareness initiatives).
 Speeches, press conferences and media interviews of the Top Management articulate Bank’s view on issues of importance.
-For equitable distribution of market sensitive information, the Reserve Bank uses embargoed releases through news agencies.
+For equitable distribution of market sensitive information, the Reserve Bank now releases all communication directly on its website.

 In an event of unexpected and sudden detrimental situation arising in the economy, and particularly in the financial sector, the primary objective of the Reserve Bank is to move quickly with relevant policy response, give assurance to mitigate the situation and remove any undue speculation.
 In such times, internal communication is as important as external communication.